 So it hit me this morning...

-Since the launch of Google+ several months ago, I have at times found it difficult to search for "Google+" or even the "+1 button".
+Since the launch of Google+ several months ago, as an SEO, I have at times found it difficult to search for "Google+" or even the "+1 button".
 I am sure that since the launch, Google themselves are having trouble seeing referring key terms.
 In the past the referring URL would have "+" in between the terms.
 So if someone searched "Google+" then the referring URL would strip out the "+" and those monitoring the referring terms for Google+ would just see "Google" as the referring term.
 So their question would be: Did people search "Google" or "Google+"?

 With Google+ itself being under a microscope after the dying "Google Wave" and "Google Buzz" I can see someone saying to the powers that be that this needed to get fixed.
 Otherwise they couldn't accurately decide if Google+ is going to succeed.